LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/agent-survey-for-messaging.md

 ## Introduction

-LiveEngage enables brands to define agent surveys in order to gather important information on messaging conversations, as well as categorize and analyze them.
+The Conversational Cloud enables brands to define agent surveys in order to gather important information on messaging conversations, as well as categorize and analyze them.

 ## Configuring the agent survey